 Why country Australia is fed up

-SHORTLISTED FOR THE PRIME MINISTER'S LITERARY AWARD
+SHORTLISTED FOR THE PRIME MINISTER'S LITERARY AWARD AND THE WALKLEY BOOK AWARD

 A big story from a small town.